 Inaugurated in 2016, the Borgeson Artist in Residence Program is a 12-week summer artist residency, hosted by the Department of Art & Art History at Hope College, that runs from mid-May through mid-August of each year.

-The residency, created through the generosity and enthusiasm of Hope alumni Clarke ’72 and Nancy Rayner ’72 Borgeson, supports the creation of new work through provision of a stipend as well as studio and living space on Hope’s campus.
-In addition to the time and space the residency provides, the Borgesons envisioned the artist in residence as invigorating the experience of the department’s top students through a series of encounters, which might include workshops, studio conversations, critiques and assistantships.
-The artist in residence concludes their residency with a month-long solo exhibition and public lecture at the college’s De Pree Art Gallery.
+The residency supports the creation of new work through provision of a stipend, studio and living space on Hope’s campus.
+In addition to the time and space the residency offers, the artist in residence engages with the department’s students through a series of encounters, which might include workshops, studio conversations, critiques or assistantships.
+The artist concludes their residency with a month-long solo exhibition and public lecture at the college’s De Pree Art Gallery.

 The artist in residence is provided with 24 hours a day, 7 days a week access to a private studio, housed in the De Pree Art Center on Hope’s campus.
 The 1,308 square foot, air-conditioned, south-facing studio offers outstanding natural and track lighting, hardwood floors, tall ceilings and a Mac-adaptable projector and screen.
 Proposals that utilize other department studios and facilities, including an intaglio print shop, darkroom, Mac lab, fully-equipped ceramics and sculpture studio are welcome.
 Access to these additional department facilities is granted based on prior experience and the artist in residence’s proposal.

 The residency further supports the selected artist through a financial stipend.

-The residency further supports the selected artist through provided on-campus housing
+The residency further supports the selected artist by providing on-campus housing